I overhauled my old recipe system, and show you how to organize recipes in a binder to make things super simple for meal planning!

 To be clear, my old system consisted of:

-• Recipe box full of 5” X 8” index cards of handwritten recipes
+- Recipe box full of 5” X 8” index cards of handwritten recipes

-• Binder that holds printouts/magazine articles of new recipes I want to try
+- A binder that holds printouts/magazine articles of new recipes I want to try

-• Several folders and piles of overflowing recipes – some that I’ve tried and want to try again, some that I want to keep but haven’t done the handwritten part, some that I wanted to try a month or two ago but didn’t get to
+- Several folders and piles of overflowing recipes – some that I’ve tried and want to try again, some that I want to keep but haven’t done the handwritten part, some that I wanted to try a month or two ago but didn’t get to

 Problems with my old system:

-• Glut of Recipes to Be Handwritten: I’ve got several piles of recipes I’ve tried and want to use again just hanging around because I don’t want to take the time to write them onto index cards.
+- A glut of Recipes to Be Handwritten: I’ve got several piles of recipes I’ve tried and want to use again just hanging around because I don’t want to take the time to write them onto index cards.
 My 20-something self had this luxury of time to devote to this, but my 30-something, business-owner, mama-to-4-year-old, and married self?
 Not so much.
 So, it just doesn’t get done.

-• Overflowing Recipe Holder: Instead of my recipe holder in the kitchen holding just this week’s meals I want to create, it’s become this spot for recipes that haven’t made it into my recipe box, or that I just never got around to trying, or just random ones (that I’m not even sure why they’re there).
-Meaning, I can’t easily prop up recipes anymore (they fold forward), and I can’t use it for online recipes on my phone or tablet since there’s no space anymore to hold my device.
+- Overflowing Recipe Holder: Instead of my recipe holder in the kitchen holding just this week’s meals I want to create, it’s become this spot for recipes that haven’t made it into my recipe box, or that I just never got around to trying, or just random ones (that I’m not even sure why they’re there).
+Meaning, that I can’t easily prop up recipes anymore (they fold forward), and I can’t use them for online recipes on my phone or tablet since there’s no space anymore to hold my device.

-• Binder System of Recipes-to-Try Isn’t Working: In my to-try recipe binder, I can’t see any of the tabs (you know, so that I know where dinner recipes versus breakfast ones are – see image below) because of all the different magazine page widths, and so I’ve practically stopped using it.
+- Binder System of Recipes-to-Try Isn’t Working: In my to-try recipe binder, I can’t see any of the tabs (you know, so that I know where dinner recipes versus breakfast ones are – see image below) because of all the different magazine page widths, and so I’ve practically stopped using it.

 Don’t worry – I’ve cleaned this up relatively quickly (after I finally became aware of the pain points).
 And you can, too!